liesnikov/extensible-elaborator/paper/main.md

 * **Exploration of different kinds of metavariables.**
   Currently, we implement metavariables only for terms, while for some applications such as erasure [@tejiscakDependentlyTypedCalculus2020] or irrelevance inference, it would be beneficial to have metavariables representing erasure and relevance annotations.
-  Alternatively, we can introduce metavariables for names and implement data constructor disambiguation more simply, since as of now we simply block on expected type to disambiguate.
+  Additionally, we can introduce metavariables for names and implement data constructor disambiguation more simply, which would remove the current need to block on the expected type of overloaded constructors.
-* **Rendering more elements of the elaborator as constraints** -- currently, components such as occurs-checker and reduction are simple functions.
+* **Rendering more elements of the elaborator as constraints.** Currently, components such as the occurs checking and reduction are simple function calls.
   Including them in the constraint machinery would make the implementation more uniform and allow users to extend them.
-* **Error messages** weren't the focus of present work, but it'd be interesting to see if we can incorporate ideas by @heerenScriptingTypeInference2003 into our system.
+* **Error messages** are not the focus of present work, but it would be interesting to see if we can incorporate ideas by @heerenScriptingTypeInference2003 into our system.
 * **Potential optimisations**.
   Currently, our system has a lot of room for potential optimisations.
-  The first step would be to allow handlers to pass some information to their respective solvers, which requires introduction of an existential type in the plugin.
+  The first step would be to allow handlers to pass some information to their respective solvers, which is conceptually an easy change but technically requires introduction of an existential type in the plugin.
-  Additionally, some expandable per-plugin store for the solvers would be handy, for example, to not recompute type class instances on every invocation.
+  Additionally, some expandable per-plugin store for the solvers would be useful, for example, to avoid recompututation of type class instances on every invocation.
-  Somewhat more challenging, one can imagine a caching system for constraints, allowing one to avoid solving the same constraint twice.
+  Somewhat more ambitiously, one can imagine a caching system for constraints, avoiding the need for solving the same constraint more than once.
-  This might be beneficial for reduction since as of now we do a lot of redundant computations.
+  In particular, caching of reduction seems like it would be beneficial since we currently do a lot of redundant computations.
-  However, memory usage might be prohibitive.
+  However, the memory usage of such a caching system might be prohibitive.
-  Finally, we would also like to explore possibilities for concurrent solving, similar to the plans of @allaisTypOSOperatingSystem2022a with LVars for metavariables [@kuperLatticebasedDataStructures2015].
+  Finally, we would also like to explore possibilities for concurrent solving, similar to the plans of @allaisTypOSOperatingSystem2022a to use LVars for representing metavariables [@kuperLatticebasedDataStructures2015].

 ::: {#refs}
 :::